 How is free dispersed camping different than staying in a campground?

-Dispersed camping or boondocking refers to campsites that are available free of charge for you to use.
+Dispersed camping or boondocking refers to free campsites that are available for you to use.
+There are almost an endless supply of free campsites in Colorado.
 However, since these campsites are free, this often means that there are no amenities.
 Be prepared when you go to a dispersed campsite near Denver (or anywhere).
 Bring a trash bag (and use it), know how to go to the bathroom in the outdoors, bring all of your water and responsibly source your firewood.
 These are no-frills campsites with nothing but a fire ring and some cleared land.
 Always be sure to only camp in designated areas and leave it better than you found it.

 Leave No Trace at your free campsite near Denver